Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Luckily, you can climb another 200 meters to the vantage point on the left.
 Not everybody is willing to go higher up because of the steep sandy path.
 Once at the top, you will be able to walk further to the right side or continue even higher up to the other peaks.

 You might feel already tired, but it is definitely worth the effort.
 I went a little bit further away from the hotspot and was completely alone enjoying the glorious views of the Prokletije mountain range, peacefully flying my drone.

-Path to the other side of the Valbona pass is a steep descend through rocky terrain and a beautiful forest.
-Views of the mountains and valleys appear sparsely, but on a hot day, you will be relieved to have a shade.
+Path to the other side of the Valbona pass is a steep descent through rocky terrain and a beautiful forest.
+Views of the mountains and valleys appear sparsely, but on a hot day, you will be relieved to have shade.
 In this section, you will reach the last café simply called- Bar Café Restaurant.
 Take a break here as there is still some ground to cover and your knees may not like it.

 Section 7: continuing steep descent through the forest to Theth – 5.3 KM.

 The last bit of the trail is the most painful.
-Steep descent is really hard on the knees.
+The steep descent is really hard on the knees.
 Moreover, there are parts with loose gravel where you should take extra caution not to slip and fall.
 I have to admit this bit was my least favorite- it felt long and boring.
-Despite going through beautiful forest and bits of alpine meadows, I was still looking forward to finally reach the guesthouse in Theth, which, to make things tougher for us, was another 3 KM away from the trail end.
+Despite going through beautiful forest and bits of alpine meadows, I was still looking forward to finally reaching the guesthouse in Theth, which, to make things tougher for us, was another 3 KM away from the trail end.

 The total distance of the trail we did was 15.8 KM (from Valbona to Theth trail end).
-But in total, we have walked around 19 KM because we chose the guesthouse which was a bit further away.
+But in total, we walked around 19 KM because we chose the guesthouse which was a bit further away.
 No regrets though, as the location of our accommodation was fantastic.